-Spend a fun day outdoors with a team counting individual birds and species, and contributing to our understanding of bird populations.
+Spend a fun day outdoors with a team counting individual birds and species, and contributing to our understanding of bird populations!
 Both beginners and experienced birders welcome.
-Due to Covid-19 restrictions, this year’s teams will be much smaller in number and will require social distancing, masks, and your own scopes and equipment.
-We will not host our traditional in-person dinners, but we will host a final tally count via Zoom.
+We are sponsoring THREE counts in winter 2022-23, including a first-ever Richmond Christmas Bird Count:

-Registration for the 2020 counts will open in early November.
+Registration for the counts will open in October.

 About the Christmas Bird Counts

-Every December, hundreds of Bay Area birders take part in Golden Gate Audubon’s Christmas Bird Counts (CBCs) in Oakland and San Francisco.
+Every December, hundreds of Bay Area birders take part in Golden Gate Audubon’s Christmas Bird Counts (CBCs).
 From before dawn until dusk, they trek through parks, neighborhoods, and wetlands, venture out in boats on the bay, and skirt reservoirs and bayside mudflats to identify the species and count the numbers of birds at every site.

 CBC data is an invaluable tool for scientists studying bird populations and was one of the key sources of data in National Audubon’s September 2014 report on North American birds and climate change.